webcat12345/ngx-datatable/README.md

 Please follow this guidelines when reporting bugs and feature requests:

-1. Use [GitHub Issues](https://github.com/valor-software/ng2-table/issues) board to report bugs and feature requests (not our email address)
+1. Use [GitHub Issues](https://github.com/webcat12345/ngx-datatable/issues) board to report bugs and feature requests (not our email address)
 2. Please **always** write steps to reproduce the error.
 That way we can focus on fixing the bug, not scratching our heads trying to reproduce it.

 Thanks for understanding!

 ### License

-The MIT License (see the [LICENSE](https://github.com/valor-software/ng2-table/blob/master/LICENSE) file for the full text)
+The MIT License